Azure/Enterprise-Scale/docs/ESLZ-Policies.md

 # Policies included in Enterprise-Scale Landing Zones reference implementations

 Azure Policy and deployIfNotExist enables the autonomy in the platform, and reduces the operational burden as you scale your deployments and subscriptions in the Enterprise-Scale architecture.
-The primary purpose is to ensure that subscriptions and resources are compliant, while empowering application teams to use their own preferred tools/clients to deploy
+The primary purpose is to ensure that subscriptions and resources are compliant, while empowering application teams to use their own preferred tools/clients to deploy.

 ## Why are there custom policy definitions as part of Enterprise-Scale Landing Zones?

-We work with - and learn from our customers and partners, and ensures that we evolve and enhance the reference implementations to meet customer requirements.
-The primary approach of the policies as part of Entperprise-Scale is to be proactive (deployIfNotExist, and modify), and preventive (deny), and we are continiously moving these policies to built-ins.
+We work with - and learn from our customers and partners to ensure that we evolve and enhance the reference implementations to meet customer requirements.
+The primary approach of the policies as part of Enterprise-Scale is to be proactive (deployIfNotExist, and modify), and preventive (deny), and we are continiously moving these policies to built-ins.

 The following tables shows: